azureleaf/dorm-management-app/README.md

 ## Purpose

-Going to use this app for RPA (Robotic Process Automation) at an university boarding hall
+RPA (Robotic Process Automation) for administration chores at a university boarding hall.
+This app will be deployed to the on-premise physical server (Perhaps Apache + CentOS) inside the dorm for 24/7.

 - Manage accounting information for each boarder: Who paid?
 Who has arrear?
 How much shall I charge him in the next month?
+In my dorm, every boarder must pay boarding fees by Japan Post Bank accounts.
 - Automatically assign housekeeping chores to every boarder
 - Share documents: Meeting report, Financial report, etc.